Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 **scheduleController.js** and **schedule.html**

 The controller sends a request to the backend in order to receive the necessary data for the calendar.
 How the algorithm works, will be explained later on.
-The data important for us is the person and the type of cleaning assigned.
-To distinguish the different kinds of cleaning we assigned them different colors.
+The data important for us is the user and the type of cleaning assigned.
+To distinguish between the different kinds of cleaning we assigned them different colors.
 Additionally if the cleaning is finished, it will be shown as crossed out and in gray.
 Of course one can select between daily, weekly and monthly view in the calendar.

 For displaying an appealing calendar we use the [fullcalendar](http://fullcalendar.io/) library.